trinity-tech-io/mydentity/README.md

 # Introduction

-This repo contains the front end web app and the related API backend for the **DID web service**.
+This repo contains the front end web app and the related API backend for the **Mydentity**.

 This web app aims at helping users easily get a W3C DID and manage it.
 The app allows custodial DID creation, credentials imports and delivery, discovery of DID related services and more.

 # Contents

-- The DID Web app front end (client/ folder)
+- The Mydentity web front end (client/ folder)
-- The DID Web app back end (server/ folder)
+- The Mydentity api / back end (server/ folder)
 - The external test app to test web interactions (tests/ folder)
 - The Elastos connectivity SDK connector (connector/ folder)
-- The DID Web App SDK (sdk/ folder)
+- The Mydentity SDK (sdk/ folder)
 # Tech stack

 - Front-end